SNIPS plant sale to join High Country Food Hub

 “People have relied on SNIPS for years to provide healthy plants that they know are grown right here in the High Country” said Dee Dundon, long-time SNIPS volunteer.
 “Now, we can sell even more plants and help more animals.”

 Available plants will be listed on the Food Hub website on Thursdays.
 Orders need to be placed by Mondays at midnight, and plants should be picked up on Wednesdays from noon to 7 p.m.
-All payments will be made and processed online.
+All payments will be online.

 For more information and to place your plant order, visit www.highcountryfoodhub.org